 An issuer that is organized as a master limited partnership should consider that it will be treated as an "ineligible issuer" when it undertakes a best efforts offering (under the definition of ineligible issuer in Rule 405 (17 C.F.R. § 230.405)).
 This may limit a master limited partnership's ability to use certain free writing prospectuses in connection with a registered direct offering.
-For additional information on master limited partnerships, see Market Trends 2017/18: Master Limited Partnerships.
-For further information on free writing prospectuses, see Free Writing Prospectus Checklist, Using a Free Writing Prospectus Flowchart, and Timing for Filing a Free Writing Prospectus Checklist.
+For additional information on master limited partnerships, see Market Trends 2019/20: Master Limited Partnerships and Top 10 Practice Tips: Master Limited Partnerships.
+For further information on free writing prospectuses, see Free Writing Prospectus Checklist and Free Writing Prospectus Flowchart.